 '''

-all: pass3 pass7

-OBJ_FILES=client.o

-EXE_FILES=client.exe

-.INCLUDE: obmdll30.mk

 client.o.cppflags=NOEXPO

 client.o : client.cpp

 client.exe: client.o

 '''

-From your working directory on z/OS or OS/390, enter make -f filename.mak make -f filename.mak 1>build_results.txt 2>&1 &
+4. From your working directory on z/OS or OS/390, enter make -f filename.mak make -f filename.mak 1>build_results.txt 2>&1 &

 Tips:

 • Use the following make command to run the build process in the background, and to direct all messages in a file for later review, if necessary.
 For example, the file ./build_results.txt will contain all messages generated during the make process.